-- (H) All diets shall will be: - (1) Ordered by a physician or other licensed health professional acting within their scope of practice; - (2) Prepared and provided in accordance with the instructions of a dietitian pursuant to the diet order; and - (3) Adjusted as ordered by a physician, dietitian or other licensed health professional acting within their scope of practice. - (I) The nursing home shall will monitor each resident's nutritional intake and make adjustments in accordance with the resident's needs.
-Notification of any significant unplanned or undesired weight change shall will be made to the resident's attending physician and the dietitian required by paragraph (K) of this rule.
+- (G) The nursing home will provide Safesafe, fresh, and palatable drinking water shall be that is accessible for to residents at all times. - (H) All diets shall will be: - (1) Ordered by a physician or other licensed health professional acting within their scope of practice; - (2) Prepared and provided in accordance with the instructions of a dietitian pursuant to the diet order; and - (3) Adjusted as ordered by a physician, dietitian or other licensed health professional acting within their scope of practice. - (I) The nursing home shallwill monitor each resident's nutritional intake and make adjustments in accordance with the resident's needs.
+Notification of any significant unplanned or undesired weight change shallwill be made to the resident's attending physician and the dietitian requiredset forth by paragraph (K)(J) of this rule.
+"Significant unplanned or undesired weight change" means a five per cent weight gain or loss over a one month period, a seven and one-half per cent or more weight gain or loss over a three month period, or a ten per cent or more weight gain or loss over a six month period. - (J) Each nursing home shallwill employ a dietitian, who may be hired on a full-time, part-time or consultant basis, to plan, direct and implement dietary services that meet the residents' nutritional needs and comply with the requirements standards of this rule.
+If the home does not have the full-time equivalent of a dietitian, the nursing home shallwill designate a person who meets the qualifications specified in paragraph (H) of rule 3701-17-07 of the Administrative Code, to serve as the food service manager.
+The part-time or consultant dietitian, at a minimum, shallwill consult monthly, or sooner, if needed, with the food service manager.
+Each nursing home shallwill ensure that the dietitian performs the following functions: - (1) Assesses, plans, monitors and evaluates nutritional services that meet the needs of the residents;

-"Significant unplanned or undesired weight change" means a five per cent weight gain or loss over a one month period, a seven and one-half per cent or more weight gain or loss over a three month period, or a ten per cent or more weight gain or loss over a six month period. - (J) Each nursing home shall will employ a dietitian, who may be hired on a full-time, part-time or consultant basis, to plan, direct and implement dietary services that meet the residents' nutritional needs and comply with the requirements standards of this rule.
-If the home does not have the full-time equivalent of a dietitian, the nursing home shall will designate a person who meets the qualifications specified in paragraph (H) of rule 3701-17-07 of the Administrative Code, to serve as the food service manager.
-The part-time or consultant dietitian, at a minimum, shall will consult monthly, or sooner, if needed, with the food service manager.
-Each nursing home shall will ensure that the dietitian performs the following functions: - (1) Assesses, plans, monitors and evaluates nutritional services that meet the needs of the residents; - (2) Oversees the development and implementation of policies and procedures which assure that all meals are prepared and served as ordered and that food service personnel maintain safe and sanitary conditions in procurement, storage, preparation, distribution and serving of food; - (3) Monitors food preparation staff and staff responsible for carrying out the duties specified in this rule; - (4) For each resident receiving a therapeutic diet, on an on-going basis: - (a) Determine that the diet ordered is appropriate according to the resident's individual nutritional care plan; - (b) Monitor the resident's nutritional intake and acceptance of the diet; - (c) Evaluate the home's compliance in the provision of the diet; and - (d) Adjust nutritional care plans and diets as needed. - (5) Oversees, or arranges for, the training of staff in performing the duties specified in this rule and in the preparation of foods for all diets.
-Trained unlicensed staff, including the dietary manager, may perform routine tasks that: - (a) May be assigned pursuant to Chapter 4759. of the Revised Code and this rule; and - (b) Do not require professional judgment or knowledge.
+(2) Oversees the development and implementation of policies and procedures which assure that all meals are prepared and served as ordered and that food service personnel maintain safe and sanitary conditions in procurement, storage, preparation, distribution and serving of food;

-(K) Tube feedings and parenteral nutrition shall will be ordered by a physician or other licensed health professional acting within their scope of practice and administered by the appropriate licensed health professionals in accordance with acceptable standards of practice.
+- (3) Monitors food preparation staff and staff responsible for carrying out the duties specified in this rule; - (4) For each resident receiving a therapeutic diet, on an on-going basis: - (a) Determine that the diet ordered is appropriate according to the resident's individual nutritional care plan; - (b) Monitor the resident's nutritional intake and acceptance of the diet; - (c) Evaluate the home's compliance in the provision of the diet; and - (d) Adjust nutritional care plans and diets as needed. - (5) Oversees, or arranges for, the training of staff in performing the duties specified in this rule and in the preparation of foods for all diets.
+Trained unlicensed staff, including the dietary manager, may perform routine tasks that: - (a) May be assigned pursuant to Chapter 4759. of the Revised Code and this rule; and - (b) Do not require need professional judgment or knowledge. - (K) Tube feedings and parenteral nutrition shallwill be ordered by a physician or other licensed health professional acting within their scope of practice and administered by the appropriate licensed health professionals in accordance with acceptable standards of practice.
 Tube feedings shall are not authorized to be used for convenience or when in conflict with treatment decisions, or a resident's advance directive, in accordance with applicable provisions of Chapters 1337. and 2133. of the Revised Code.